YoshiyukiKido/jawmotion_web/README.md

-# JawMotion Capture application Web Frontend
+# JawMotion Capture Application Web Frontend
 We have been developed a Jawmotion Capture Application based on OpenFace.
 This is a web frontend of JawMotion Capture application.
 It requires flask that is python based web framework.
 Main functionalities of this application is a uploading caputre movie and a openface based analysis for jaw motion.